satvikajay/BankingTransactions/README.md

 Avoids duplicate logic

-Easy to extend later (e.g., transaction history)

-Example: Transfer Both Ways
+Example: Above Transfer method is one way that means always Account 1 to Account 2 but transfer takes place Both Ways Account 1 to Account 2 and viceversa

-# A to B
+# Account 1 to Account 2
 ex: account1.transfer(100, account2)

-# B to  A
+# Account 2 to Account 1
 ex: account2.transfer(50, account1)

 No extra conditions needed.